BrownCSCI1230/lab08_trimeshes/README2.md

 # Lab 8: Trimeshez Lab

 ## 0. Intro
 One of the fundamental applications of computer graphics is to display 3D objects and scenes.
-A common method that we've seen in lecture is to model 3D objects and scenes using trimeshes, which is a collection of triangles.
-Recall the Realtime pipeline.
+Recall the Realtime pipeline from lecture below.

 ![realtime pipeline hightlight input data][url]

-The first part of the pipeline is the input data where we provide vertex positions, normals, triangle connectivity information, etc. for trimeshes.
-We will implement trimeshes in this lab and in the Realtime projects.
+The first part of the pipeline is the input data where we provide vertex positions, normals, triangle connectivity information, etc. for trimeshes which are collections of triangles.
+We will use trimeshes to model 3D objects and scenes in this lab and in the Realtime projects.

-In the Real-Time projects, you will be displaying scenes made up of the following 3D shapes: Cube, Cone, Cylinder, and Sphere.
+In the Realtime projects, you will be displaying scenes made up of the following 3D shapes: Cube, Cone, Cylinder, and Sphere.
 In this lab, you will be implementing two of the four shapes, Cube and Sphere.
-You will implement the remaining shapes, Cylinder and Cone, in the first Real-Time Project.
+In the first Realtime Project, you will implement the remaining shapes, Cylinder and Cone.
 Throughout the rest of this handout there will be a couple of suggestions that we highly encourage you to consider in your design.

 By the end of this lab, you will:
 1. Learn to use trimeshes as a way to (approximately) represent an object ('s surface)
 2. Implement a Cube and a Sphere

 ## 1. Representing Objects via Trimeshes
 We can represent any \~_surface_~ as a triangle mesh.
 Conveniently, most objects in the world are defined by a surface.
-These objects are usually a closed surface bounding a volume like a primitive 3D shape (for example, a cube).
+These objects are usually a closed surface bounding a volume like a primitive 3D shape (for example, a Cube).

 ![gif of exploding trimesh][url]

 With that said, some things cannot be so easily represented by a trimesh.
 For example, you don't typically think about fog as a surface, so it doesn't make sense to represent it as a trimesh.
-There are other ways to represent objects, such as volumetric representations.
-If you're interested, you can read more about volumetric representations [here](https://en.wikipedia.org/wiki/Volume_rendering).
+There are other ways to represent objects like fog, such as volumetric rendering.
+If you're interested, you can read more about volumetric rendering [here](https://en.wikipedia.org/wiki/Volume_rendering).

-### 1.1 Level-of-Detail (Tesselation)
+### 1.1 Level-of-Detail (Tessellation Level)
 Recall from the Ray projects that you represented the 3D shapes as implicit equations.
 This technically allows for infinite resolution (up to floating point limits).
-On the other hand, triangle meshes are approximations.
-This method of representing 3D objects as a collection of triangles is called \~_tessellation_~.
+On the other hand, trimeshes are approximations.
 The more triangles used to represent a surface, the more realistic the rendering, but the more computation is required.
+The number of triangles used, and thus the level-of-detail of the 3D shape, is called the \~_tessellation level_~.

 ~[increasing tessellation image][https://i.stack.imgur.com/uT6do.jpg]